 Lutherans are members of the Christian Church, which was called into being through the ministry of Jesus of Nazareth, and established by the outpouring of the Holy Spirit about 2000 years ago.
 We recognise other Christians as our sisters and brothers, and relate to people of other faiths with kindness and respect.

 Lutherans have been coming to Canada since the early part of the seventeenth century.
 In Montreal many Lutherans came as refugees and immigrants from Europe after the Second World War.
-Eight congregations in Montreal have formed the Montreal Lutheran Council.
+Seven congregations in Montreal have formed the Montreal Lutheran Council.